Here are the services I offer:

 I held another short contract as a Lead Technical Writer for Exel’s Fontana Consolidated Distribution Center with 7-Eleven Stores.
 Their new facility, created for efficiency and using modern technology, was cutting edge cool.
 Merchandise stockers were fed retrieval data through headsets; they raced around on electric pallet movers.

-As a freelance editor, I’ve worked directly with new authors by designing many aspects of th self-publishing process.
+As a freelance editor, I work directly with new authors by designing many aspects of their self-publishing process.
 I don’t twist your words or make your story sound like mine.
 I work behind the scenes, quietly correcting grammatical errors and offering overall suggestions for improvement for your manuscript.
 Every new book needs a good platform to start from.
 Never rely on your friends and relatives to give you a critical eye.
-Hire a professional to give you a complete editing service for your hard work
+Hire a professional to give you a complete editing service for your hard work.

 I’m uniquely qualified to work with new authors due to my long-term affiliation with the High Desert Branch of the California Writers Club (CWC).
-I am an avid member of the critique group known as Eclectica.
+I am an avid member of PoemSmiths (poetry critique group) and former member of the fiction critique group known as Eclectica.
 I am currently the branch’s newsletter editor of The Inkslinger.
 I was appointed the CWC’s Editor-in-Chief of its statewide The Bulletin digital news.

 Study Your Options Before You Dive In